-- 2. Encouraging consistency with spheres of influence and recommended reorganization of agencies; - 3.
+- 1. Encouraging orderly formation and development of agencies; - 2.
+Encouraging consistency with spheres of influence and recommended reorganization of agencies; - 3.
 Encouraging orderly urban development and preservation of open space patterns; - 4.
 Encouraging conservation of prime agricultural lands and open space areas; - 5.
 Providing public access to the Commission via the internet; and - 6.
 LAFCo disadvantaged communities' policy.